 This is good news!
 Make sure that when you submit your FD summary to ARRL, you put Oro Valley Amateur Radio Club on the line requesting club affiliation.
 Disregard the instruction that club membership counts only for class A and F stations.

-I encouraged OVARC members to get on the air on FD (June 27-28) as sole operators, thus continuing the practice of "social distancing".
-You would have use your own call, but be sure to include OVARC as your club on the FD summary sheet you submit.
-I suggested to the Coconino club that the trophy should go to the club with the greatest number of individual operations submitting logs to ARRL.
+We encouraged OVARC members to get on the air on FD (June 27-28) as sole operators, thus continuing the practice of "social distancing".
+They used their own call and included OVARC as their club on the FD summary sheet they submitted.
+We suggested to the Coconino club that the trophy should go to the club with the greatest number of individual operations submitting logs to ARRL.

-I count reports from 44 members.
+We counted reports from 44 members.
 Many members had never or seldom been on the air before.
 That's what Field Day is all about!
-I have received only positive feedback from members.
+We have received only positive feedback from members.
 Perhaps this is the new paradigm for Field Day, and we need to debate whether or not to return to old-school FD in the future should that option become available...

 Congratulations to all who participated.
 Great job!

-This article was taken from a series of Field Day bulletins sent to the OVARC membership by Field Day Chairman Tom Kravec W8TK.
+This article was taken from a series of Field Day bulletins sent to the OVARC membership.

 How to Operate Field Day